 The first rainwater tanks have the function of solving a problem of a qualitative nature.
 Located at the sewer overflows of the sewerage system in a surface water body (rivers and streams), they are used to store the first part of the meteoric event which is normally the most pollutant laden.
 At the end of the event, the accumulated volumes of water are gradually emptied into the sewer system and sent for purification.
 The first rainwater tanks can be built with nature-based solutions using phyto-purification systems

-The Novate Milanese tank, currently being designed, is an example of a first rainwater tank with an accumulation volume of 5,500 cubic metres and is served by the sewer overflow of the sewerage network that currently delivers the water into the Pudiga stream.
+The Novate Milanese tank is an example of a first rainwater tank with an accumulation volume of 5,500 cubic metres and is served by the sewer overflow of the sewerage network that currently delivers the water into the Pudiga stream.

 Lastly, the dispersion tank lightens the sewer network.
 Unlike the overflow tank, this one accumulates the overflow water from the network and gradually disperses it into the ground thanks to the permeable material with which it is designed.
 This type of tank lends itself to becoming a natural type of work, such as a green infrastructure or nature-based solution.